 A non-independent trade union (or sweetheart union) is one which is controlled or dominated by an employer or employer’s group, or which is liable to interference from an employer or employer’s group.

-Boots the chemist had for many years dealt with the BPA in a ‘consultative’ relationship: until 2012 the BPA was not formally recognised by Boots for collective bargaining purposes under TULRCA and has never been certified as an independent trade union.
+Boots had for many years dealt with the BPA in a ‘consultative’ relationship: until 2012 the BPA was not formally recognised by Boots for collective bargaining purposes under TULRCA and has never been certified as an independent trade union.

 The PDA was founded in 2008 and independently certified in 2010.
 The PDA sought voluntary recognition from Boots in 2011 for collective bargaining purposes and then made a formal application to the Central Arbitration Committee (CAC) for compulsory recognition in 2012.